 Virtual retina displays (VRD) –

-It helps to create the images by projecting laser light into the human eye.
+It helps to create images by projecting laser light into the human eye.
 It is aimed at high-resolution images, high contrast, and bright images.

 Special AR Devices –